 - The Department Chair will distribute the Advanced W procedures, along with cover sheets for your paper submissions at the beginning of the semester.
 Students who are unable to attend this meeting need to contact the Chair in order to receive the necessary paperwork.

 - The Monday prior to Easter is typically the first deadline for your Advanced W Portfolio submission.
-An art history paper and a paper from a studio course should be submitted by this deadline.
+Two papers from an art history and/or studio art class should be submitted by this deadline.